Nakzz/scout17/README.txt

     If a team gets picked before we pick them, take them off the list.

 Medium Priority
-a) convert README.txt to README.md
+7.51) convert README.txt to README.md
+7.52) switch loadMatches.php, saveCurrent.php to sqli
+7.53) adminMenu.php and loadSchedule.html have hard-coded event lists

 7) figure out how the first row is to be inserted into current_;
 8) report.html should be dynamically generated (i.e. php)